Home > Campaign Development > Mid-size Campaigns (Part 2)

 Your Idea List

-The list is your pool of ideas—your “campaign concepts,” if you will.
-To extend the analogy above, consider it your artist’s palette, with each list entry a different colour.
+Each category is a colour on your artist’s palette, and each idea is a particular tint that you can blend and combine to paint your campaign picture.
 Keep the list handy so you can add more ideas when they strike you.
 Finally, don’t be afraid to tweak existing ideas if a new or exciting twist comes to mind (I keep a small notebook on my nightstand, nearby when I’m watching TV, and (especially) on the train to work everyday—you never known when inspiration will strike).

 Find Homes for Your Ideas

 At this early stage, resist the temptation to inject any detail—that way lies the full macro approach.
 Instead, just assign a location to each idea.
 If you have an idea for a fur-covered snake, place it somewhere cold and move on—don’t worry about what it eats or how big it gets or what kind of treasure it has.
 If you want a sprawling dictatorial empire, sketch some borders, but don’t worry about its laws, currency, factions, or insurgent hordes.
-The goal here is to pepper the map with your ideas, leaving just enough flavour in each spot to get a taste of what could be.
+The goal here is to start connecting your ideas to the campaign’s geography–as you continue to add ideas, a macro-type picture of your campaign will start to emerge.

 There is no right or wrong place for an idea, but consider factors such as climate and terrain, local population size, and the distance from–and possible connections to—other ideas.
 Make sure that an idea’s location suits your vision of that idea.
-For example, a ruined tower in a desert wilderness has a different story than the same tower a few miles from a bustling city.
+For example, a ruined tower in a desert wilderness has a different story than a ruined tower a few miles outside a bustling city.
 A mineral-rich planet just past the neutral zone presents different adventuring opportunities than the same planet in the federation’s core.

-You’re encouraged to reuse locations for ideas that make sense to be related.
-In fact, as you localise ideas, you’ll begin to see connections that didn’t occur to you before.
+When you’ve gone through the list, take a step back and look at all the ideas on your map.
+I guarantee you’ll begin to see connections that didn’t occur to you before.
 All sorts of creative possibilities present themselves at this stage, and there really is no limit to how you end up cross-referencing different ideas.
 What about that tribe of Snow Elves you thought of?
 Maybe they live in the same place as the furred snakes.
-If so, what of it?
-Again, don’t get bogged down with detail—just realise that a potential connection exists and move on.